akka/akka/akka-docs/src/main/paradox/cluster-sharding.md

 When `rememberEntities` is disabled (the default), a `Shard` will not automatically restart any entities after a rebalance or recovering from a crash.
 Instead, entities are started once the first message for that entity has been received in the `Shard`.
-Entities will not be restarted if they stop without using a `Passivate`.

 ## Supervision